 Refoulement to Libya

-According to the new agreement, Italy undertakes to continue to financially support, with training courses and equipment, the Libyan coast guard of the Ministry of Defence, for search and rescue activities at sea and in the desert, and for the prevention and fight against irregular immigration.
+In February 2022, many associations subscribed an appeal to reject the Memorandum.
+According to the agreement, as anticipated, Italy undertakes to continue to financially support, with training courses and equipment, the Libyan coast guard of the Ministry of Defence, for search and rescue activities at sea and in the desert, and for the prevention and fight against irregular immigration.

-For the two-year period 2020-2021, the Ministry of Interior has foreseen an additional 1.2 million euros in supplies.
+With regards to the financial support, for the two-year period 2020-2021, the Ministry of Interior had foreseen an additional 1.2 million euros in naval supplies.

-Based on the previous agreement, since 2017 Italy has in these years equipped Libya with naval units, supplied and financed the rehabilitation of several patrol boats and ensured the presence in Tripoli of an Italian naval unit (Nave Tremiti, Nave Capri, and then Nave Caprera) to provide to Libya technical assistance and training.
+Based on the previous agreement, Italy has since 2017 equipped Libya with naval units, supplied and financed the rehabilitation of several patrol boats and ensured the presence in Tripoli of an Italian naval unit (Nave Tremiti, Nave Capri, and then Nave Caprera) to provide to Libya technical assistance and training.
 Nave Capri and Caprera also coordinated Libyan naval units in the tracking of boats at sea.